 Quick Comparison Table

-Each fleece is evaluated across multiple temperature ranges and activity levels to identify how it performs through the transitions common on all-day hiking.
+Each fleece is evaluated against published lab and independent field-test data and aggregated feedback from verified owners across multiple temperature ranges and activity levels to identify how it performs through the transitions common on all-day hiking.

 Warmth & Insulation